Visitor tracking for website, the privacy perspective

 Tracking visitor interaction with a business is a symbiotic relationship.

-By learning how people interact with their websites, businesses can fine-tune structure, copy, design, and product/service offerings to move visitors along the purchasing funnel.
+- By learning how people interact with their websites, businesses can fine-tune their website's structure, copy, design, and product/service offerings to move visitors along the purchasing funnel.

 However, there should be a threshold.
 Privacy concerns and data protection laws come into the picture when that threshold is crossed.
 That line is drawn when businesses exploit data to boost their revenue through targeted marketing and advertisements.